status-im/swarms/ideas/150-gas-abstraction.md

 ## Summary

 Enable Status users to pay gas fee with any token that is valueable to society.
-Users would sign a message request to contracts which will use user's balance of selected token to refund proportional used gas to a incentivezed ETH owner to include that message in a transction.p
+Users would sign a message request to contracts which will use user's Identity balance of selected token to refund proportional used gas to a incentivezed ETH owner to include that message in a transction.p

 ## Swarm Participants